 After coming to power in June of this year, Duterte’s administration pushed for the former leader’s remains to be moved and interred in the Manila cemetery.

-"He is qualified to be buried there.
-If other Filipinos don't want this, fine.
+“He is qualified to be buried there.
+If other Filipinos don’t want this, fine.
 You can demonstrate, go ahead.
-You can use the streets," he said
+You can use the streets,” he said in August.

 The Supreme Court, by a 9-5 vote on November 8, allowed the former president’s burial at the cemetery.

 Organizers of an August protest say that the Armed Forces of the Philippines (AFP) guidelines disqualify Marcos from receiving a hero’s burial.

 They cite a clause that states “personnel who were convicted by fine judgment of an offense involving moral turpitude,” were disqualified, according to a statement released by the coalition.